Graduate Schools in Salt Lake City, Utah

 Tourism to SLC and its surrounding areas has been steadily since the 2002 Winter Olympics and also provides some heft to the economy.i

 The largest employer in the city is the Delta hub at the Salt Lake City International Airport.
-Not far behind are Intermountain Healthcare, the University of Utah, the Sinclair Oil Corporation, and - you guessed it - the Church of Jesus Christ of Latter-Day Saints.i
+Not far behind are Intermountain Healthcare, the University of Utah, the Sinclair Oil Corporation, and the Church of Jesus Christ of Latter-Day Saints.i

 Consider earning a Master of Science in Community Health from our sponsored college, California College for Health Sciences Online or a Doctor of Philosophy in Nursing from another sponsored college, the Rocky Mountain University of Health Professions, to pursue a career in Salt Lake City’s health industry.